 - Norris, Ben (2019).
 Hydrodynamics and morphodynamics of flows within mangrove swamps in the Mekong Delta.

-- Ramirez Matiz, Yuliana (submitted).
+- Ramirez Matiz, Yuliana (2020).
 The spatial variability of elemental and isotopic compositions of carbon and nitrogen within sediments in a subtropical mangrove forest.

 - Harvie, Morgan (2019).
 Evaluation of the measurement capabilities of an autonomous surface vessel in coastal regions.

 - Bredin-Grey, Holly (2016).
 Changes in flow and sediment trapping caused by bioturbating macrofauna (austrahelice crassa).

 - Brunschwiler, Nadine (2015).
 Dispersal and mxing of stormwater run-off plumes in the Port of Tauranga, New Zealand.

 - Lovett, Nicola (2017).
 Sediment transport in the Firth of Thames mangrove forest, New Zealand.

 Physical oceanography, coastal ocean dynamics, geophysical fluid dynamics.
 In particular: exploring mixing and turbulence processes in coastal environments based on field observations; use of laboratory experiments to elucidate fundamental physical processes that cannot be resolved in large-scale numerical models; vegetation dynamics.

 Vundavilli, H., Mullarney, J. C., MacDonald, I. T., & Bryan, K. R. (2021).
 The interaction of buoyant coastal river plumes with mangrove vegetation and consequences for sediment deposition and erosion in a tidal environment.
 Continental Shelf Research, 222. doi:10.1016/j.csr.2021.104417